-Classics; Senior Vice Provost for Undergraduate Academic Affairs at NYU; Angelo J. Ranieri Director of Ancient Studies Ph.D.
+Classics; Senior Vice Provost for Academic Affairs at NYU; Angelo J. Ranieri Director of Ancient Studies Ph.D.
 1979, M.Phil.
 1976, B.A.
-1971 (classics), Columbia; M.A.
-1977 (classics), B.A.
-1973 (classics), Cambridge; M.A. (honorary) 1981, Pennsylvania.
+1971 (Classics), Columbia; M.A.
+1977 (Classics), B.A.
+1973 (Classics), Cambridge; M.A. (honorary) 1981, Pennsylvania.

-A graduate of Columbia and Cambridge Universities, Dr. Santirocco has received research grants from the Ludwig Vogelstein Foundation, American Numismatics Society, American Council of Learned Societies, and National Endowment for the Humanities; he has also been the PI on institutional grants from the Hewlett and Beckman Foundations.
-He has served as Vice President for Professional Matters and Senior Financial Trustee of the American Philological Association and as a founding member of the executive committee of the Reinvention Center (a national consortium of research universities committed to improving undergraduate education).
-He currently serves on the boards of the artists' colony Yaddo, Commonweal magazine, the Aquila Theatre Company, and the Classical Association of the Atlantic States.
-In 2009 he was elected a Fellow of the American Academy of Arts and Sciences, and in 2011 was appointed Assistant Secretary of the Academy for the humanities and social sciences.
+A graduate of Columbia and Cambridge Universities, Dr. Santirocco has received research grants from the Ludwig Vogelstein Foundation, American Numismatics Society, American Council of Learned Societies, and National Endowment for the Humanities.
+He has served as a Vice President for Professional Matters and Financial Trustee of the American Philological Association, as a founding member of the executive committee of the Reinvention Center (a national consortium of research universities committed to improving undergraduate education), and as a board member of Commonweal magazine.
+He currently serves on the boards of the artists' colony Yaddo and the Aquila Theatre.
+In 2009, he was elected a Fellow of the American Academy of Arts and Sciences, and in 2011 was appointed Assistant Secretary of the Academy for the humanities and social sciences.